autonaut/autoroute/README.md

 limiting input size (this is harder to demo, but you can control it via `autoroute.WithMaxSizeBytes(your-max-byte-size-int64)` when you create a handler)

+## Middleware

+Autoroute supports running any middleware you can imagine to modify requests along the way.
+Common use cases for this is to easily apply authentication and authorization rules to many different routes without writing lots of duplicate code.

+Autoroute currently ships with two basic middlewares, `autoroute.BasicAuthMiddleware` and `autoroute.SignedHeaderMiddleware`.
+The former of which restricts access to only those with a preset username and password via http basic auth, and the latter validates a whitelist of incoming headers using an internal HMAC (i.e. requires that a `api-key` header is signed properly before even letting it get to your code).

+Look in the `examples/middleware` folder for a non-trivial example of this.

 ## Codecs and Roadmap